holtzy/GreenTech-Challenge/README.md

 ==============================

+<br><br>

 Overview
 --------
-The [GreenTech challenge](http://www.developpement-durable.gouv.fr/Concours-de-data-visualisation-sur.html) is a Dataviz competition proposed by the [French Ministery of environment](http://www.developpement-durable.gouv.fr/).
-A huge [dataset](http://www.donnees.statistiques.developpement-durable.gouv.fr/dataviz_pesticides/) concerning pesticides in France has been released, and the goal was to propose [innovative visualizations](www.r-graph-gallery.com) to sensibilize and inform citizen concerning the french situation over the past 6 Years.
+The [GreenTech challenge](http://www.developpement-durable.gouv.fr/Concours-de-data-visualisation-sur.html) is a Dataviz competition launched by the [French Ministery of environment](http://www.developpement-durable.gouv.fr/) that took place in 2017.
+A huge [dataset](http://www.donnees.statistiques.developpement-durable.gouv.fr/dataviz_pesticides/) concerning pesticides in France has been released, and the goal was to build [innovative visualizations](www.r-graph-gallery.com) to sensibilize and inform citizen concerning the french situation over the past 6 Years.

 We decided to make a team of 4 friends and built a [ShinyApp](https://shiny.rstudio.com/) that allows to efficiently explore this dataset.
 The app is composed by several sheets, each targeting a specific theme.
 This tool should allow you to understand what happens in your neighbourhood and in the entire country.
 It is also studied to improve your genereal knowledge concerning [pesticides](https://en.wikipedia.org/wiki/Pesticide).

-Do not hesitate, try it online [here](http://www.agap-sunshine.inra.fr/holtz-apps/GreenTech_Challenge/)!
+You can access the app online [here](http://www.agap-sunshine.inra.fr/holtz-apps/GreenTech_Challenge/)!

 Here is a screenshot of the first sheet of the app: